ramkirand/order-matcher/README.md

 Solution:
 This problem can be solved by using appropriate GOF pattern(Strategy Pattern or Command Pattern) and a proper data-structure for buy and sell orders.

 In current implementation Priority Queue is used.
-This will be used to fetch max and min price in O(1) time.
+This will be used to fetch max and min price in O(log(n) time.

 Best practices covered:
 1. Seperation of concerns